Timing closure: Problems in timing closure and static timing analysis

-After logic synthesis and constraints analysis, the design undergoes static timing analysis (STA), which is a fundamental, iterative process in validating whether the circuit meets its defined timing constraints in FGPA.
-(In STA, assume the clock skew is negligible, and postpone it to clock tree synthesis) STA tools(such as Cadence Tempus, Synopsys, PrimeTime, and Intel Timing Analyzer) can evaluate all timing paths in the design without requiring simulation, making them ideal for scalable and exhaustive analysis.
-In STA, the combinational circuit can represent as directed acyclic graph (DAG) which emphasizes that every node has weight is the same as the wire (gate) delay.
+After logic synthesis and constraints analysis, the design undergoes static timing analysis (STA), a process explicitly designed to evaluate whether the circuit meets its defined timing constraints.

+These tools (such as Cadence Tempus, Synopsys PrimeTime, and Intel Timing Analyzer) can evaluate all timing paths in the design without requiring simulation, making them ideal for scalable and exhaustive analysis.
+In STA, the combinational circuit can represent as directed acyclic graph (DAG) where nodes represent the gates and links represent the interconnect.
+Both are annotated with their corresponding delays.
+Typically initially the clock skew is assumed to be negligible.
+This will be re-visited after place, route, and clock tree synthesis.

 During this process, the STA engine computes: